 Knowing what values are important to them helps people to make decisions that will move them forward rather than keeping them stuck in the same old patterns.
 In the context of an organization, focusing on specific goals and values makes it possible to respond to thoughts and emotions in ways that will benefit the organization in both the short term and the long term.

 When people accept that they do not act on their every emotion or thought, they can begin the process of making small changes to their mindset and habits that incorporate their core values.
 They become mindful of their emotions, but not hooked on negative patterns that prevent them from taking actions that will drive success.
 Accepting feelings and thoughts is not always pleasant, but it’s a necessary step that allows people to move beyond their inner experience so they can respond to situations in ways that support the goals and values they care about.

 Every emotional response presents a chance to learn something new.
 By denying thoughts or feelings, people often cut themselves off from valuable growth opportunities that could help them to perform better in the future.
 However, if they never learn how to accept those feelings and move on from them, it will be difficult to gain anything productive from the experience.

-When promoted in organizations, emotional agility can help to reduce errors and stress as well as encourage innovation and better employee performance.
+When promoted in organizations, emotional agility can help to reduce errors and stress as well as encourage innovation and better employee engagement.
 While not the key to a “happier” workplace, it does provide a path to a more balanced and understanding one.
-Emotional agility helps employees and especially leaders to gain a better sense of what motivates them and how they react to situation.
+Emotional agility helps employees and especially agile leaders to gain a better sense of what motivates them and how they react to situations.
 By putting these insights to use, they can create a workplace driven by values rather than one at the mercy of reactionary emotions.